VeritNet/AI-Learning/Book1/en_BINKLINGS AI learning 1.md

 Whether you are an elementary school student or a graduate student, this book is suitable for you.
 This book introduces some advanced mathematical knowledge, but you need to be prepared with the following:

 - Basic knowledge of functions (required content in junior high school textbooks)
-- Basic knowledge of derivatives (3Blue1Brown's explanation of derivatives is excellent, I suggest you watch his series of videos: Official English on YouTube: https://www.3blue1brown.com/topics/calculus, Official bilingual subtitles on Bilibili: https://space.bilibili.com/88461692/channel/seriesdetail?sid=1528931.
-Please use the desktop version of the website or the Bilibili app to open the latter to see the complete video list).
+- Basic knowledge of derivatives (3Blue1Brown's explanation of derivatives is excellent, I suggest you watch his series of videos: YouTube: https://www.3blue1brown.com/topics/calculus.
 - At least one programming language (recommended: C++, preferably with some knowledge of JavaScript).

 # Chapter 1 Introduction to Neural Networks